What's Trending at Southdale ObGyn

 Update from WHO 3/20/20: If someone who is breastfeeding becomes ill with COVID-19, it is important to continue breastfeeding!
 The baby who has already been exposed to the coronavirus by the mother and/or family will benefit most from continued direct breastfeeding. *All coronavirus “COVID-19” updates can be found on our main page.

-NOTICE FOR PREGNANT PATIENTS In order to avoid exposure or infection with COVID-19, we recommend pregnant patients strictly adhere to social distancing by staying home starting at 36 weeks gestation until your delivery.
-If you need a note for your employer to support this recommendation, please contact our office or send us a portal message.
+NOTICE FOR PREGNANT PATIENTS Even as we transition out of Minnesota’s stay at home order, we continue to recommend pregnant patients strictly adhere to social distancing by staying home starting at 36 weeks gestation until your delivery.
+If you need a note for your employer to support this recommendation, please contact our office or send

 Call your doctor: If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.
 The symptoms of coronavirus, also known as COVID-19, may appear 2-14 days after exposure.
 If you develop emergency warning signs for COVID-19 get medical attention immediately.
 Emergency warning